 Despite our emotional limitations, you can generally draw a relationship between the time spent on business planning vs the strength of business decisions being made.
 A business owner/operator will generally make better decisions when they are executing well thought out business plans, as appose to “winging it”.
 Winging it leaves too much room for emotions to move in and unduly influence the decisions being made.

 In my mind, business planning and financial forecasting are almost identical terms.
 A financial forecast is simply a business plan expressed in money.
-If you would like to learn more about taking control of your cash flow, join us for our webinar.
+If you would like to learn more about taking control of your cash flow, check out our recorded webinar.
 Click here to find out more.

 Without looking ahead from a financial perspective, business owner/operators are similar to stray cats – just surviving from one day to the next, continually searching for something to eat.